vipulnaik/diet-exercise-health/events/2024/2024-activity-tracker.md

-Since there was a lot of stuff to pick up, I carried my suitcase along, and indeed I needed to pack it 50-75% full for the return journey, along with putting a few smaller items in my bagpack.
+Since there was a lot of stuff to pick up, I carried my suitcase along, and indeed I needed to pack it 50-75% full for the return journey, along with putting a few smaller items in my backpack.

 As I did not want to dirty the suitcase wheels on the uneven city sidewalks (I'm trying to restrict wheel use to smooth indoor surfaces